gnomon-church/WiFi-BomB/README.md

 This is a program originally thought of as a headless pi operation.
 I (bigz3y), wanted to create something that would automate the attack on multiple netowrks without the ened of a display, or to be in the physical proximity of the attack location.
 THis was designed to be able to capture networks on a mass scale without any user interaction (other than installation obviously).

+### Prerequisites
+you will need to have installed wifite (https://github.com/derv82/wifite2)

+a Monitor Mode capable wifi adapter

 ### How it works

 put all the stuff on how to make it work here